 Total Credits = 30 credits

-Other Appropriate graduate level courses within or outside the department may be substituted for the above with the approval o the student's advisor and the Graduate Coordinator or designee.
+Other Appropriate graduate level courses within or outside the department may be substituted for the above with the approval of the student's advisor and the Graduate Coordinator or designee.

-For information on the Master's Program in Environmental Studies/Environmental Engineering, visit the Civil and Environmental Engineering Department.
+For information on the Master's in Environmental Studies, visit the Department of Environmental, Earth and Atmospheric Sciences.